Account and Email Address Policy

 A distribution list should be requested by or with the approval of an Academic Chair, Program Director or Department Head.
 Requests should be sent to email@example.com.

 The other means by which an organization can have an organizational email address is with Organizational Account, as described above, with an email mailbox.
 Email sent to this account is delivered to the account's inbox, where it can be checked and responded to by anyone with access to the account.
-It is possible to send email from an organizational account with that account's address as the "from" address.
+A copy of the email messages to and from this account may also be delivered to each of the collaborators on the Organizational Account.
+It is possible to send email from an organizational account with that account's address as the "from" address through the Google Groups interface.
 In rare cases where student workers are required to send email on behalf of a university department, the Registrar suggests these emails come from an Organizational Account rather than the individual accounts of the student workers.

 UIS maintains two mail systems.
 The BoxerMail system is hosted by Google and is for students, alum and student organizations.
 Faculty, staff and organizational email is hosted by UIS on a Microsoft Exchange server.
 Microsoft Exchange is the only mail system that Pacific University employees should use for sending and receiving official work communications.
 Students or Alum who become faculty or staff will lose access to their BoxerMail for the duration of their employment.
 The email service used by sponsored and organizational accounts will be chosen by UIS based on the role of that account.

 - Responsibilities of a Sponsor describes the responsibilities of the sponsor of a sponsored or organizational account.